Climate and Average Weather Year Round in Seoul South Korea

 The average water temperature experiences significant seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.1 months, from July 5 to October 9, with an average temperature above 68°F. The day of the year with the warmest water is August 22, with an average temperature of 76°F.
+The time of year with warmer water lasts for 3.1 months, from July 6 to October 9, with an average temperature above 69°F. The month of the year in Seoul with the warmest water is August, with an average temperature of 76°F.

-The time of year with cooler water lasts for 3.7 months, from December 23 to April 15, with an average temperature below 47°F. The day of the year with the coolest water is February 19, with an average temperature of 39°F.
+The time of year with cooler water lasts for 3.7 months, from December 23 to April 14, with an average temperature below 46°F. The month of the year in Seoul with the coolest water is February, with an average temperature of 39°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.